alter5/citygo-frontend-angular/README.md

 * APIs used:
   * Google Maps: Gets destination info, and allows for navigating trips
   * Unsplashed: Gets images for trip destinations
-  * Data.gov: The backends parses a .csv file containing every US city.
+  * Data.gov: The back-end parses a .csv file containing every US city.
 This prevents excessive calls to the Google Maps API when using city data.

 &nbsp;<br>
 <div align="center">